Benny Goodman: Personal life

 Goodman helped racial integration in America.
 In the early 1930s, black and white musicians could not play together in most clubs and concerts.
 In the Southern states, racial segregation was enforced by Jim Crow laws.
 Goodman hired Teddy Wilson for his trio and added vibraphonist Lionel Hampton for his quartet.
 In 1939 he hired guitarist Charlie Christian.
 This integration in music happened ten years before Jackie Robinson broke Major League Baseball's six-decade-long color line.
 According to Jazz (Episode 5) by Ken Burns, Lionel Hampton states that when someone asked Goodman why he "played with that nigger" (referring to Teddy Wilson), Goodman replied, "If you say that again to me, I'll take a clarinet and bust you across your head with it".

 In 1962, the Benny Goodman Orchestra toured the Soviet Union as part of a cultural exchange program between the two nations after the Cuban Missile Crisis and the end of that phase of the Cold War; both visits were part of efforts to normalize relations between the United States and the USSR.
 Members of the band included Jimmy Knepper, Jerry Dodgion, and Turk Van Lake (Vanig Hovsepian).
-Bassist Bill Crow published a very jaundiced view of the tour and Goodman's conduct during it under the title "To Russia Without Love".
+Bassist Bill Crow published a very colorful view of the tour and Goodman's conduct during it under the title "To Russia Without Love".

 Awards and honors

 Goodman was honored with the Grammy Lifetime Achievement Award.

-After winning polls as best jazz clarinetist, Goodman was inducted into the Down Beat Jazz Hall of Fame in 1957.
+After winning polls as best jazz clarinetist, Goodman was inducted into the DownBeat Jazz Hall of Fame in 1957.

 He was a member of the radio division of the National Association of Broadcasters Hall of Fame.

 His papers were donated to Yale University after his death.
 He received honorary doctorates from Union College, the University of Illinois, Southern Illinois University Edwardsville, Bard College, Brandeis University, Columbia University, Harvard University, and Yale University.